| Act V: Song of the VoidA Ranma ½ storyby Brian Randall

 like a streak of lightning, while the Dragon behind him moved in tandem,

+sailing towards Makoto and her sister.
 Makoto grabbed Tomoko, and flung herself on top of her younger sister,

 intending to shield her with her own body if she had to.
 She wouldn't

+let the crazy man hurt her little sister!
 And yet, her precautions were unneeded.
 The man's strike was halted,

 his extended fist caught in her father's hand, as he stared at it in fascination.